Is Anthony Joshua a Muslim? Facts Emerge as Photo of Popular Boxer Praying in Mosque Resurfaces

 See the X post below:

-Anthony Joshua accident: What to know about Lagos-Ibadan expressway
+Anthony Joshua accident: Details about Lagos-Ibadan expressway

 Legit.ng earlier reported that reports confirmed that world-renowned boxer Anthony Joshua was involved in an accident on the Lagos-Ibadan Expressway that killed two people.

-The incident once again drew attention to the dangers of Nigeria’s busiest highway which has long been regarded as the deadliest road in the country.
+The incident once again drew attention to the dangers of Nigeria’s busiest highway, which has long been regarded as the deadliest road in the country.

 The Lagos-Ibadan Expressway is a 127.6 km-long dual carriageway that cuts through Lagos, Ogun, and Oyo States.
 It serves as the major connection route between northern, southern, and eastern Nigeria.
 Officials have consistently described it as the busiest interstate road in the country, carrying thousands of vehicles daily.